adampatterson/Axe/README.md

 ## Home page

-Placing a file under `templates/content-home.php` will resolve the home page and would be used by `/`
+Placing a file under `templates/content-home.php` will resolve the home page and would be accessed by `/`

 ## Page templates

 Placing a file under `templates/content-{slug}.php` will resolve the home page.
-Using `content-contact.php` would be used by `/contact`
+Using `content-contact.php` would be accessed by `/contact`

 ## Sub Page templates

 Placing a file under `templates/sub-{parent_slug}.php` will resolve the home page.
-Using `sub-services.php` would be used by all pages under service like `/services/design`
+Using `sub-services.php` would be accessed by all pages under service like `/services/design`

 ## Post format templates